awsdocs/aws-doc-sdk-examples/java/example_code/s3/README.md

 ## Overview

-Shows how to use the AWS SDK for Java 1.x to work with Amazon DynamoDB.
+Shows how to use the AWS SDK for Java 1.x to work with Amazon Simple Storage Service (Amazon S3).

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability._
+_Amazon S3 is storage for the internet.
+You can use Amazon S3 to store and retrieve any amount of data at any time, from anywhere on the web._

 ## ⚠ Important